-The following courses are taught at The Landing School in Kennebunkport, Maine, and are available only to students enrolled in the Small Craft Design and Small Vessel Systems majors.
+The following courses are taught at The Landing School in Kennebunkport, Maine, and are available only to students enrolled in this program.

 CAD

 Cd-101: CAD 1 - Students are introduced to two CAD programs: AutoCAD for basic 2-D drawing and Fast Ship for basic 3-D hull surface definition.
 The basic functionality of the programs is demonstrated.
 Emphasis is on those features that demonstrate the relationship between computer-aided-design and the sketching and manual drafting skills from the Construction 1 class.
 Prerequisites: Et-101, Ct-101, De-101.
 Rec.
 4, Lab 2, Cr.
 2.